Aichi Type 99 Carrier Bomber Kanbaku / D3A Val

 accuracy.
-Despite its lower speed, it was highly maneuverable.
+Despite the lower speed of the Val it was highly maneuverable.

 D3A1 (Model 11)

 The D3A1 Model 11 was the initial production design in use at the start of the Pacific War against Pearl Harbor and Philippines.